-Due to the computational requirements, the cosmological volumes studied in simulations have been especially limited \citep{2009ApJ...697..850W,Schive:2014dra,2018PhRvD..98d3509V,2020MNRAS.494.2027M}, which is an issue that this work seeks to improve upon.
+Due to the computational requirements, the cosmological volumes studied in simulations with full \ac{FDM} dynamics have been especially limited \citep{2009ApJ...697..850W,Schive:2014dra,2018PhRvD..98d3509V,2020MNRAS.494.2027M}, which is an issue that this work seeks to improve upon.
 In particular, we would like to carry out simulations that smoothly connect the non-linear state reached in isolated \ac{FDM} haloes to the still linear large-scale structure, thereby bridging, in particular, the regime of mildly non-linear evolution where differences in the temporal evolution compared to \ac{CDM} can be expected.
-To this end, we carry out very large uni-grid \ac{FDM} simulations with a spectral method, which fully retains the quantum mechanical effects.
+To this end, we carry out very large uni-grid \ac{FDM} simulations with a spectral method, which fully retains the quantum-mechanical effects.
 Because there is still a dearth of precision studies of how \ac{FDM} compares to \ac{CDM} for traditional measures of large-scale structure, we focus our analysis on central measures of matter clustering, namely the power spectrum and the halo mass function, and compare to ordinary \ac{LCDM} where appropriate.
-While methods which forego a treatment of the full wave dynamics have been able to conduct simulations with volumes much closer to those attainable using traditional $N$-body and \ac{SPH} approaches \citep{2016PhRvD..94l3523V,2018ApJ...863...73Z,2018MNRAS.478.3935N,2019MNRAS.482.3227N}, these do not capture inherent wave phenomena such as interference effects, which can have a significant impact on the overall evolution at least on small scales \citep{2019PhRvD..99f3509L}, leaving the validity of results obtained in this way unclear in the absence of similar computations solving the fundamental wave equations.